lnlyssg/blog/_drafts/caddy.md

 author: Jim
 ---
 ## What?
 I have a lot of self-hosted Docker services, some of which I wanted to be available externally and some I wanted to be private.
-I also wanted nice easy to remember subdomains for each service but I didn't necessarily want all of these to also be available on the public internet.
-I had previously used [Cloudflare Zero Trust](https://developers.cloudflare.com/cloudflare-one/applications/configure-apps/) to access some of these which worked but that needed me to sign-in every so often as well as do all the Cloudflare DNS and Tunnels set-up each time I wanted something new, whilst this wasn't difficult it was time-consuming and a bit disjointed.
-I thought there must be a better way and I realised I had most of the constituent parts already set-up.
+I also wanted nice easy to remember subdomains for each service but I didn't want all of them to also be available on the public internet.
+Previously I had been using [Cloudflare Zero Trust](https://developers.cloudflare.com/cloudflare-one/applications/configure-apps/) to access some of these which required a logon to access but this needed me to sign-in every so often as well as do all the Cloudflare DNS and Tunnels set-up each time I wanted to add a new service, whilst this wasn't difficult it was time-consuming and disjointed.
+I thought there must be a better way and after giving it some thought I realised I had most of the constituent parts already set-up.

 ### Pre-requisites:
 1) A domain